mabhay3420/mabhay3420.github.io/_posts/2021-11-19-Boolean-Functions.md

 Thus getting a lower bound on time complexity of a boolean function is equivalent to getting a lower bound on solving the problem.
-There are technical details which I don't know yet, but the idea that you can prove that "No algorithm can exist which solves this problem in less than A particular Value" is Fascinating.
+There are technical details which I don't know yet, but the idea that you can prove that "No algorithm solving this problem will have time complexity better than O(something)" is Fascinating.